What to consider when getting a new kitten or cat.

 Photo by Eva Kubíčková via Pexels

 Going for a cat tree may be a little excessive and confusing at first, but trust me, stick your kitten on one, and it will go nuts!
 Cats use scratching as a way to scent mark and sharpen their claws, so providing a few areas for your cat to scratch will reduce stress, allow it to stretch out, and avoid destroying your furniture.
-Put a tree next to a window and watch little Toe Beans watch the world go by.

-Short answer, Yes.
-No matter what, your kitten needs its vaccinations.
 These jabs are designed to help with cat flu, cat leukaemia, and cat enteritis.
 Even if you plan on never letting your cat out, you still need to vaccinate your kitten.
 The risk is high, so don’t run it.
 Note: your cat will need boosters after a year and will continue to for the rest of its life.
 Your vet will go over this with you, so don’t panic.

 This needs to be done at a vet, so it’s time to contact your local vet and book them in.
 Have a Google for your local veterinary surgery unless you already have one then job done.
 When you visit the vet before they do anything, they’ll do a quick check-up.
-This is a great time to ensure everything is in tip-top shape and perfect condition.
+This is a great time to ensure everything is in tip-top shape and in perfect condition.

 I would if I were you.
 Anything can happen, and you’ll kick yourself for not getting it.

 If you do need to use an insurance company, just bear in mind you’ll likely need to pay upfront, and the company will reimburse you, and you’ll need to pay the excess.
+Your insurance provider will explain everything relating to your policy.

 Should I buy a kitten or go to a rescue?